 We are proud of what our members have accomplished.
 They are dedicated to our Mission: “Serving the children of the world.
 One child at a time.
 One community at a time.”
 They are committed to making a difference in the lives of children.
+Below is just a sampling of our projects chosen to help children through all phases of their lives.

 Quarterly Commodities Packing and Delivery to Disadvantaged Families…